Table of Contents

-We’ve read mixed reviews about the Emirates Air Line London, AKA London cable car, but to be honest, we enjoyed it.
-The views are good, the landscape is interesting and it’s away from the crowds of central London.
+We’ve read mixed reviews about the IFS Cloud Cable Car (formerly the Emirates Air Line London), AKA London cable car, but to be honest, we enjoyed it.
+The views are good, the landscape is fascinating, and it’s away from the crowds of central London.
 Read on to find out all you need to know to plan your trip across the Thames on the London cable car.

-We pretty much stumbled upon the Emirates Air Line London while we were on our way to start the walk along the Thames Path London.
+We stumbled upon the IFS Cloud London Cable Car while we were on our way to start the walk along the Thames Path London.
 We discussed taking a trip over the river on it one day.
-So, we did…two days later, after planning to go to photograph the Lyle’s Golden Syrup® factory.
+So, we did.
+Two days later, after planning to photograph Lyle’s Golden Syrup® factory.
 I (Joel) have a sweet tooth and love the golden stuff!
 Anyway, I digress!
-Back to the Emirates Air Line London…
+Back to the IFS Cloud London Cable Car

-The Emirates Air Line is a cable car route over the River Thames in east London between the Greenwich Peninsula, on the south bank of the River Thames, and the Royal Docks on the north bank.
-It opened in June 2012 for £60 million and according to the internet it’s nicknamed ‘The Dangleway’.
-Spanning over 1000 metres across the River Thames, North Greenwich and Royal Docks, the Emirates Air Line London cable car is the highest observation point over the Thames, reaching an altitude of 90 metres (295 ft).
+The IFS Cloud Cable Car is a cable car route over the River Thames in east London between the Greenwich Peninsula, on the south bank of the River Thames, and the Royal Docks on the north bank.
+It opened in June 2012 for £60 million, and according to the internet, it’s nicknamed ‘The Dangleway’.
+Spanning over 1000 metres across the River Thames, North Greenwich and Royal Docks, the IFS Cloud London Cable Car is the highest observation point over the Thames, reaching an altitude of 90 metres (295 ft).

-A one-way journey takes around 10 minutes with the cable cars coming around every 30 seconds to pick you up.
-And don’t worry, the cars slow down so you can board safely and easily and are accessible for disabled people, carers, wheelchair users and buggies.
-For more information on accessibility click here.
-If you’re making a return journey, simply stay in your car and head back to the terminal where you boarded.
+A one-way journey takes around 10 minutes, with the cable cars coming about every 30 seconds to pick you up.
+And don’t worry; the cars slow down so you can board safely and easily, and they are accessible for disabled people, carers, wheelchair users and buggies.
+For more accessibility information, click here.
+If you’re making a return journey, stay in your car and head back to the terminal where you boarded.

-How to get to the Emirates Air Line
+How to get to the IFS Cloud Cable Car

-If you’re heading to the Greenwich Peninsula to catch the London cable car, you have a few options which are all listed below.
+If you’re heading to the Greenwich Peninsula to catch the London cable car, you have a few options listed below.

 Tube: Jubilee line to North Greenwich station